lukasturcani/molder/readme.rst

 :next_mol.cgi: A server-side Python script.
 This script is invoked
                every time the user presses a button, excluding ``back``.
-The script saves the molecule and button pressed and sends the user their next molecule.
+The script saves the molecule and button pressed on the server and sends the user their next molecule.
 :previous_mol.cgi: A server-side Python script.
 Each time the ``back``
                    button is pressed the user sends a request to the server.
-The server runs this script  which looks at the users history and sends them the previous molecule.
+The server runs this script,  which looks at the user's history, and sends them the previous molecule.